Spinning Sword

 “In ancient times, Tshuan was the most powerful land, and one-fifth of the old ones were born here.”

-“Princess,” says Chiwan, “why do you bring inhibitors?”
+“Princess,” says Chiwan, “why did you bring inhibitors?”

-“When old ones wear these armbands, they can live safely among us, even with their eyes open.”
+“When the old ones come out of the cave, they can wear these armbands, and live safely among us, even with their eyes open.”

-“But the armbands are only a last resort.”
+“But the inhibitors are only a last resort.”

 “Then, there will be no need for the armbands.”